Is Keto Safe Long Term? Find Out if This Diet is a Sustainable Choice for You

 Calculate your macros and count your carbs

 Start your keto journey on the right foot by following the correct macro ratios.
 The standard keto diet typically consists of the following caloric breakdown:

 - Fats: 75%

 Pro tip: While carb counts can fluctuate for many, a good rule of thumb is to keep your net carbohydrate intake to no more than 20 grams per day.
 This round number ensures your body will remain in ketosis.

 Remember that when it comes to the long-term effects of the keto diet, you will have a difficult time achieving success if you do not count carbs.
 Even eating a few pieces of fruit can knock you out of ketosis due to their sugar content.
 (Adios, mango and pineapple!)

 The situation gets even more complicated if you consume foods that rank high on the glycemic index.
 And, it’s important to note that a lot of processed foods often contain hidden sugars that can spike your glucose levels and kick you out of ketosis.
-Unfortunately, this can happen quicker than you can chug a can of Bulletproof Cold Brew Latte!

 Long-term effects of the keto diet: stalling